omni/poa-bridge/README.md

 **all fields are required**

-- `home_contract_address` - address of the bridge contract on home chain
-- `foreign_contract_address` - address of the bridge contract on foreign chain
 - `checked_deposit_relay` - number of the last block for which an authority has relayed deposits to the foreign
 - `checked_withdraw_relay` - number of the last block for which an authority has relayed withdraws to the home
 - `checked_withdraw_confirm` - number of the last block for which an authority has confirmed withdraw